marschall/osgi-remoting-ejb/README.md

 ejb-client JARs
 ---------------
+ejb-client JARs deployed in OSGi have to meet the following requirements
-* have to OSGi bundles with their (direct) dependencies specified through `Require-Bundle` or `Import-Package` but no dependencies on EJB client libraries
+* have to be OSGi bundles with their (direct) dependencies specified through `Require-Bundle` or `Import-Package` but no dependencies on EJB client libraries
 * when running in Equinox need to have the following bundle header `Bundle-ActivationPolicy: lazy`
 * have to have an OSGi remote service XML in `OSGI-INF/remote-service` or a different location specified through the `Remote-Service` bundle header.
 The easiest way to do this is through the included annotation processor.